basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 ## Enabling SSL

-SSL is turned off by default in Stanchion, i.e. the `stanchion_ssl` variable is set to `false`.
+SSL is disabled by default in Stanchion, i.e. the `stanchion_ssl` variable is set to `false`.
 If Stanchion is configured to use SSL, change this variable to `true`.
-The following example configuration would set the host to `localhost`, the port to `8085` (the default), and set up Stanchion to use SSL:
+The following example configuration would set the Stanchion host to `localhost`, the port to `8085` (the default), and set up Stanchion to use SSL:

 ```appconfig
 {riak_cs, [